-More than 20 people lost their lives when an old dilapidated building collapsed in Mumbai.
+About 10 people lost their lives when a building collapsed in Mumbai on 16 July 2019.
+This is close on the heels of another accident in Pune when a wall collapsed claiming more than 10 lives.
 But this is not an isolated incident.
 Data collated by the National Crime Records Bureau (NCRB) indicates that 38363 people lost their lives due to the collapse of various structures in 37514 incidents between 2001 and 2015.
-In 2015, the year up to which data is available, 1885 people lost their lives due to collapse of structures.
+In 2015, the year up to which latest data is available.
+A total 1885 people lost their lives due to collapse of structures in 2015.

 Number of deaths have decreased over the years, but still high

-The NCRB collates this data in its annual report ‘Accidental Deaths & Suicides in India’.
+The NCRB collates this data in its annual report ‘Accidental Deaths & Suicides in India’ (ADSI).
 Various un-natural causes of death are listed in this report and collapse of various structures is one the causes captured by the NCRB.
+Unfortunately and for reasons unknown, the NCRB hasn’t published this report after 2015.
+The latest data available is only up to 2015.

 In terms of number of deaths, more than 3000 deaths were reported in both 2001 and 2011, the only two occasions when the death toll was more than 3000.
 In eleven other years, the death toll was more than 2000.
 Like in the number of incidents, the death toll was also less than 2000 in both 2014 and 2015.